CodewithShahriar/legal-solution/README.md

 This is a legal services website that allows users to book appointments with lawyers.
 The site includes various sections like Legal Consultation, Our Lawyers, and Legal Resources.
 It also includes a modal form for booking an appointment.

-## Features
+## Key Features

+- **Appointment Booking**: Users can fill out a form with their name, email, phone number, message, and appointment date to book an appointment with a lawyer.
+- **Confirmation Message**: After submitting the appointment form, users will receive a confirmation message indicating that their appointment was successfully booked.
 - **Responsive Design**: The website is built using Bootstrap for a mobile-friendly and responsive layout.
-- **Appointment Form**: A modal form for users to input their details and book an appointment.
-- **Backend**: Node.js and Express.js handle form submissions, storing appointment data in a JSON file.
+- **Backend Functionality**: Node.js and Express.js handle form submissions, storing appointment data in a JSON file.

 ## Tech Stack